top of page

 About the Project

-Smart Orchard Field Days
+2022 Smart Orchard

 In 2022, we did things a little different.
 Instead of having one large field day, the Smart Orchard partners split the days up and had a designated Spanish days for the first occasion.
 The first day (July 26/27th) was lead out by WSU researchers Bernardita Sallato, Lav Khot, and Lee Kalcsits, focusing on nutrition, and heat stress management.

-The second day (August 2nd) was revolved around "New Technologies" where innov8.ag lead out, followed by discussions from Dynamax, Thingy,IOT, Aker Ag, Ceres Imaging, Arable, CropVue, AEA.
+The second day (August 2nd) was revolved around "New Technologies" where innov8.ag lead out, followed by discussions from Dynamax, Thingy,IoT, Aker Ag, Ceres Imaging, Arable, CropVue, AEA.
 Not only were the companies that participated in the Smart Orchard Project there but we invited guest companies to participate in the field day, giving participants the opportunity to learn more and see what other emerging technologies are available to the ag community.
 Guest companies included: Tree To Scope, AgriNET, Soil Tech Wireless, Wilbur Ellis, Chamberlin Ag, FieldIn, Hectre, Nutrien Ag Solutions, PickTrace, Meter Group, & LIVE DEMOS from Guss Automation and Smart Apply, Inc.

 Researcher Collaboration